cmillion/gPhoton/docs/UserGuide.md

 <sup>1</sup>Million Concepts (chase.million@gmail.com),
 <sup>2</sup>Space Telescope Science Institute

-###Raison d'Etre
+###Summary

 The MAST/GALEX photon database and tools exist in an effort to maximize the flexibility and utility of the GALEX data set.
-The GALEX detectors are microchannel plates which record detector position and time-of-arrival information for every detected photon event with a time resolution of five thousandths of a second, composing a huge and rich short time domain survey of the UV.
+The GALEX detectors were microchannel plates which recorded detector position and time-of-arrival information for every detected photon event with a time resolution of five thousandths of a second, composing a huge and rich short time domain survey of the UV.
 Due to digital storage space and processing limitations, the data was only formally released by the mission team as integrated images.
 The photon list files--internally known as _x-files_--were only available by special request, and there was little to no additional support for their calibration or use.

 The official GALEX calibration pipeline software ("the canonical pipeline")--written in about half a dozen langauges with a sprawling network of complex dependencies--has also never been successfully ported to any system outside of the GALEX internal network at Caltech.
 Even though the source code for this pipeline will be made publicly available through the Mikulski Archive at Space Telescope (MAST) in the future, the end of the GALEX project would have effectively marked the end of the capability to generate photon level data specifically and revisit the GALEX calibration more generally.
-A software tool known as _gPhoton_ ("the standalone pipelien") has been developed by the authors with support of MAST and Space Telescope Science Institute (STScI) which reproduces a large portion of the official GALEX pipeline in Python and makes it possible for individual researchers to both generate their own photon level data and calibrated lightcurves or integrated images, and also to adjust or improve upon the calibration.
+A software tool known as _gPhoton_ ("the standalone pipeline") has been developed by the authors with support of MAST and Space Telescope Science Institute (STScI) which reproduces a large portion of the official GALEX pipeline in Python and makes it possible for individual researchers to generate the photon level data and calibrated lightcurves or integrated images.
+It also opens the possibility of modifying or improving upon the astrometric and photometric calibrations.

 Additionally, the authors and MAST have undertaken to process all of the GALEX data with gPhoton and store the photon level data in a database.
 Once the database is fully populated (_est.
 2015_), it will comprise ~180 terabytes and contain approximately 1.5 trillion rows (at one event per row).
 In addition to the standalone calibration pipeline, _gPhoton_, the authors have created tools ("the database tools") for querying and working with output from the photon database.
 These include
 * _gFind_, for searching the database for specific coverage.